trisweb/ShiftIt/README.md

 Downloading Pre-Made Builds
 ---------------------------

+Pre-compiled builds of ShiftIt are now available for OSX 10.7 and up!

 **[Download ShiftIt for Mac OSX 10.7 and Up][14]**

 Instructions: Just Unzip, drag to the Applications folder, and double-click to start!

+If you run into any issues, please let me know.

 Notes on this Fork
 ------------------